opencadc/opencadc.github.io/storage-inventory/ops/README.md

             - The `org.opencadc.baldur.allowedGroup` is an IVOA GMS group [resourceID](#term-resourceid).
                 - The GMS service must be registered in the available Registry service.
                 - the configured `readOnlyGroup` and `readWriteGroup` entries are also IVOA GMS group [resourceIDs](#term-resourceid).
-    - See the [opencadc storage inventory baldur](https://github.com/opencadc/storage-inventory/tree/master/baldur) documentation for more configuration details.
     - test with, e.g., `curl https://www.example.org/baldur/availability`

 1. <a id='configuration-gms'>**GMS**</a> - Group Membership service